Expected Policy Gradients for Reinforcement Learning: Expected Policy Gradients

 \subsection{General Policy Gradient Theorem}

-We begin by stating our most general result, showing that EPG can be seen as a generalisation of both SPG and DPG.
-To do this, we first state a new general policy gradient theorem. \begin{theorem}[General Policy Gradient Theorem] If $\pi(\cdot,s)$ is a normalised Lebesgue measure for all $s$, then
+We begin by stating our most general result, showing that EPG can be seen as a generalization of both SPG and DPG.
+To do this, we first state a new general policy gradient theorem. \begin{theorem}[General Policy Gradient Theorem]\ \\ If the value function $V(s)$ is bounded, continuously differentiable in the policy parameters $\theta$ and measurable in $s$ then